 Las Vegas HBCU Classic: Raiders & President Sandra Douglass Morgan Champion The Event To Empower HBCUs

-HOUSTON — Sandra Douglass Morgan, the pioneering president of the Las Vegas Raiders, is an advocate for what can become a tentpole event in college sports by being an advocate for the inaugural Las Vegas HBCU Classic.
+HOUSTON — Sandra Douglass Morgan, the pioneering president of the Las Vegas Raiders, is an advocate for what can become a tentpole event in college sports, the inaugural Las Vegas HBCU Classic.

 Allegiant Stadium will host the Classic between two iconic football programs — Grambling State and Jackson State on Oct.
 25, with HBCU GO broadcasting the game.
 The contest will become a showcase that blends HBCU football's history, culture, and pageantry under one bright spotlight in the Entertainment Capital of the World.